hugabuglab/hugabug_lab/research/index.md

 We aimed at interpreting the influence from perinatal depression symptom on gut microbiota with questionnaire data and whole-genome shotgun metagenomics data from the BASIC participants.
 Also, we would try to predict the likelihood of being postpartum depressed on the same cohort.

-This project is tightly collaborated with [Akademiska sjukhuset](https://www.akademiska.se/) as well as [mamma till mamma](https://mammatillmamma.com/) as well as [CTMR](https://ki.se/en/mtc/centre-for-translational-microbiome-research-ctmr) at Karolinska Institutet.
+This project is tightly collaborated with [Akademiska sjukhuset](https://www.akademiska.se/), [mamma till mamma](https://mammatillmamma.com/) as well as [CTMR](https://ki.se/en/mtc/centre-for-translational-microbiome-research-ctmr) at Karolinska Institutet.
 {:.left}

 # <i class="far fa-newspaper"></i>Publications